Ponce Creole: Castillo 34

 One example of the Ponce Creole style can be appreciated is Blas’ 1913 design of the Font-Ubides House at Calle Castillo number 34.
 This residence stands out among the great houses of Ponce for its aggressive incorporation of curvilinear forms and ornament.
 The house incorporates elements of Neoclassical and Art Nouveau architectural styles.
 The traditional continuous raised veranda along the front facade is broken up into two and twisted out of its usual linearity into the curved forms preserved today.
 Characteristic of the architecture to abound in Ponce contemporaneous to Castillo 34, is a profusion of aplique, and eclectic combination and juxtaposition of shapes, particularly curvilinear, and a general ostentation of articulation.

 Cristina 70

 Calle Cristina number 70, commissioned by Ermelindo Salazar and subsequently home to the Museum of Puerto Rican Music, is another example of Ponce Creole architecture.
-The structure was designed by Juan Bertoli Calderoni.En precario la sede ponceña: Incierto futuro para el Centro Cultural.
-Jason Rodríguez Grafal.
-La Perla del Sur.
-9 March 2011.
-Accessed 6 November 2018.
+The structure was designed by Juan Bertoli Calderoni.
 Today, Cristina 70 houses a museum and gallery depicting the various influences on Puerto Rican art, while also serving as the headquarters of the Centro Cultural de Ponce Carmen Solá de Pereira, the cultural center of the city of Ponce, where it is also used for educational and cultural activities.
 The structure incorporates elements of Colonial Spanish and Ponce Creole architecture.
 Its courtyard is surrounded by a gallery.
-In 1990, the Instituto de Cultura Puertorriqueña restored the structure to house the first headquarters of the Museo de la Música Puertorriqueña.Neysa Rodriguez Deynes, et al. Breviario sobre la Historia de Ponce y sus Principales Lugares de Interes.
-1st ed.
-1991.
-San Juan, PR: Model Offset Printing. pp. 129–132.
+In 1990, the Instituto de Cultura Puertorriqueña restored the structure to house the first headquarters of the Museo de la Música Puertorriqueña.